MicrosoftDocs/architecture-center/docs/guide/multitenant/service/app-service-content.md

 ### Integration with Azure Front Door

 App Service and Azure Functions integrate with [Azure Front Door](/azure/frontdoor/front-door-overview), to act as the internet-facing component of your solution.
 Azure Front Door enables you to add a web application firewall (WAF) and edge caching, and it provides other performance optimizations.
 You can easily reconfigure your traffic flows to direct traffic to different backends, based on changing business or technical requirements.

 When you use Azure Front Door with a multitenant app, you can use it to manage your custom domain names and to terminate your TLS connections.
 Your App Service application is then configured with a single hostname, and all traffic flows through to that application, which helps you avoid managing custom domain names in multiple places.

 ![Diagram showing requests coming into Front Door using a variety of host names.
 The requests are passed to the App Service app using a single host name.](media/app-service/host-front-door.png)

 As in the above example, [Azure Front Door can be configured to modify the request's `Host` header](/azure/frontdoor/front-door-backend-pool#backend-host-header).
 The original `Host` header sent by the client is propagated through the `X-Forwarded-Host` header, and your application code can use this header to [map the request to the correct tenant](../considerations/map-requests.yml).

-> [!TIP]
+> [!WARNING]
 > If your application sends cookies or redirection responses, you need to take special care.
 Changes in the request's `Host` headers might invalidate these responses.
 For more information, see the [host name preservation best practice](../../../best-practices/host-name-preservation.yml).

 You can use [private endpoints](/azure/time-series-insights/concepts-private-links) or App Service [access restrictions](https://techcommunity.microsoft.com/t5/azure-architecture-blog/permit-access-only-from-azure-front-door-to-azure-app-service-as/ba-p/2000173) to ensure that traffic has flowed through Front Door before reaching your app.

+For more information about using Azure Front Door in a multitenant solution, see [Use Azure Front Door in a multitenant solution](./front-door.md)

 ### Authentication and authorization

 Azure App Service can [validate authentication tokens on behalf of your app](/azure/app-service/overview-authentication-authorization).
+When App Service receives a request, it checks to see whether each of the following conditions are met:

+- The request contains a token.
+- The token is valid.
+- The request is authorized.

-If a request doesn't contain a token, the token is invalid, or the request isn't authorized.
-App Service can be configured to block the request or to redirect to your identity provider, so that the user can sign in.
+If any of the conditions aren't met, App Service can block the request, or it can redirect the user to your identity provider so that they can sign in.

 If your tenants use Azure Active Directory (Azure AD) as their identity system, you can configure Azure App Service to use [the /common endpoint](/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant) to validate user tokens.
 This ensures that, regardless of the user's Azure AD tenant, their tokens are validated and accepted.